 The ELvis remote visualization cluster is meant to provide remote rendering capabilities for users wanting to perform (interactive) visualization of datasets stored at SURFsara, e.g. simulation output from a compute job on Cartesius.
 The user runs visualization applications on the ELvis nodes at SURFsara instead of on their local desktop machine.

 - The data to be visualized can be read directly from the storage at SURFsara, without having to be transferred to the user's local machine.
 Only a desktop image is transfered to the user, using VNC.

-- Multiple RVS nodes can be used in parallel to provide increased visualization capabilities, in terms of GPU power and available memory.
+- Multiple ELvis nodes can be used in parallel to provide increased visualization capabilities, in terms of GPU power and available memory.
 Note that this mode of usage requires application support.

 - A stack of visualization software is maintained by SURFsara, freeing you, the user, from having to spend time on this issue.
 In principal, user-written applications based on OpenGL are also supported.

 Note that the RVS cluster is meant for providing interactive GPU-accelerated visualization, not for performing batch-oriented GPU-accelerated computations.

 Using the remote visualization service more or less follows the following workflow:

 - The user logs in on the ELvis login node and reserves one or more nodes

 - After reservation is successful (usually instantaneous, if nodes are available) a VNC server will have been started on one of the nodes

 - The user connects to the VNC server